 When configuring the Specular Reflectivity f0 property group in a PBR material type, you can specify a specular reflectance value between 0 and 1 in the

 Factor property.
 This value is mapped to the [0,0.08] range, representing an f0 value between 0% and 8%.
 For surfaces with varying levels of specular reflectivity, you can assign an image to the

 Texture Map property to indicate values between 0 and 1 per pixel.
 A texture map is most useful for composite materials, or materials with a significant variation of material types (for example, material for a character with skin, a metal belt, and a leather watch).

 By default, Atom uses a lighting model that assumes light only bounces once (single-scattering); but in reality, light may bounce multiple times (multi-scattering).
 With multi-scattering compensation, you can configure the lighting model to perform additional calculations to produce more accurate surface lighting.

 You can take multi-scattering into account in your materials by toggling

 Multiscattering Compensation.
 For a bit extra performance cost, this simulates the fact that light may bounce off a rough surface multiple times at the microscopic level.
 This feature makes the lighting on certain materials appear more realistic (brighter).
 The impact is most noticeable on rough metallic surfaces.
 For smooth surfaces and non-metal surfaces, the impact likely won’t be noticed and should be disabled.

-The following table lists which properties are included in which PBR material types.
+The following table lists which properties are included in which core PBR material types.